 Ronilyn L. McDonald

 Ronilyn L. McDonald is a daughter of James McDonald.
-She was recognized in 1967, while earning a Bachelors in Psychology, as a top ten college student in Arizona.
+She was recognized in 1967, while earning a Bachelors in Psychology, as a top ten student at the University of Arizona.
 Her thesis of the same year and titled Psychological Aspects of Unidentified Flying Objects, may be viewed and downloaded below:

 Gordon Creighton Correspondence, 1999-2001